Justin Richardson

 Justin Richardson (born 1963) is an American author and psychiatrist best known for co-authoring And Tango Makes Three with Peter Parnell.

-Richardson was profiled in the New York Times is 1997 in an article entitled "Elite Schools Face the Gay Issue."
+Richardson was profiled in The New York Times in 1997 in an article entitled "Elite Schools Face the Gay Issue."
 The article detailed his work with numerous New York independent schools (Trinity, Dalton, Brearley, and Spence are mentioned), speaking to teachers, students and parents about sexual orientation development in children and teens.
-"Dr. Richardson," the author wrote,"-- pedigreed, carefully spoken, determinedly nonthreatening -- has become the schools' gay issues consultant of choice.
+"Dr. Richardson," the author wrote,"— pedigreed, carefully spoken, determinedly nonthreatening — has become the schools' gay issues consultant of choice.
 'He's so sane, and he's so clear,' said Edes Gilbert, the head of Spence."

+Early life

+Richardson was born in Greenwich Village, New York in 1963 and grew up in Rockland County, New York.
+He received his undergraduate, graduate, and medical degrees from Harvard.
+He was chief resident in psychiatry at McLean Hospital.

+Career

+Medical

+Richardson joined the faculty of Columbia University College of Physicians & Surgeons.
+In later years, Richardson was the psychiatric advisor for the second and third season of the HBO series In Treatment.